-At ICON 2015, Training Business Pros (who are one Infusionsoft Certified Partners and Trusted Advisors) took this tactic to new heights.
+At ICON 2015, Training Business Pros (who are one Infusionsoft by Keap Certified Partners and Trusted Advisors) took this tactic to new heights.
 Their CEO, Paul Tobey, had spoken at ICON14 and while they had a booth, they didn’t see the lead activity they wanted.
 They knew that in 2015, as a Canadian brand at an American conference, they had to stand out from more established, recognized American brands

 Training Business Pros COO Nancy Houle said, “We decided to focus on ‘different,’ not trying to be ‘bigger is better.’”
 So in order to drive foot traffic to their people and a first class party they had (instead of a booth) and to generate leads, they dressed Nick Longo, who is now their director of digital marketing services, in a Canadian Mountie costume.
 And it paid off—Houle says they started scooping up business they had seeded in 2014 as a direct result of being different in 2015.
 And they’re still signing clients—just from being different.
 (And for any ICON16 attendees, be on a look out for their music jam session.)

 Live events, whether they’re trade shows or conferences, are all about buzz, so why not be THE buzz that everyone is talking about?

 You’ll grab attention just from that idea alone and attract more traffic to your booth.
 That’s just the first step…

 Let’s say your average customer is worth $10,000 over the next year.